Maximum lilkelihood estimation in the $\beta$-model: The boundary of

-A direct consequence of lemma \ref{lem:MP} is that the MLE does not exists if the observed network is a {\it split graph,} i.e. a graph whose node sets can be partitioned into a clique $S$ and a stable set $T$.
-More generally, Lemma \ref{lem:MP} can be used to create virtually any example of random graphs with fixed degree sequences for which the MLE does not exist.
-Notice that, in particular, having node degrees bounded away from $0$ and $n-1$ is not a sufficient condition for the existence of the MLE (though its violation implies nonexistence of the MLE).
-We point out that, in order to detect boundary points and the associated co-facial sets, Lemma \ref{lem:MP} is, however, of little help.
+Using Lemma~\ref{lemMP}, we can create virtually any example of a random graph whose node degree sequence lies on the boundary of $P_n$.
+In particular, we note that having node degrees bounded away from $0$ and $n-1$ \textit{is not} a sufficient condition for the existence of the MLE, although its violation implies nonexistence of the MLE; see the examples of Figure~\ref{tabtab5}.
+Nonetheless, Lemma~\ref{lemMP} is of little or no practical use when it comes to detecting boundary points and the associated co-facial sets, since checking for the existence of a pair $(S,T)$ of subsets of nodes satisfying conditions (1) through (4) is algorithmically impractical.
+In the supplementary material to this article, we describe alternative procedures that can be used in large networks.

-Below, we provide some examples of co-facial sets for random graphs with fixed degree sequences for which the MLE does not exist, yet the node degrees are bounded from $0$ and $n-1$.
+Figure~\ref{tabtab5} shows three examples of graphs on $4$, $5$ and $6$ nodes for which the MLE of the $\beta$-model is undefined even though the node degrees are bounded away from $0$ and $n-1$ in all cases.
+All the examples were constructed using directly Lemma \ref {lemMP}, as explained in the caption.
+To the best of our knowledge, even these very small examples of nonexistent MLEs are unknown to practitioners and no available software for fitting the MLE is able to detect nonexistence, much less identify the relevant facial set.

 For the case $n=4$, our computations show that there are $14$ distinct co-facial sets associated to the facets of $P_n$.
-Eight of them correspond to degree sequences containing a $0$ or a $3$, and the remaining six are shown in Table \ref{tab:7}, which we computed numerically using the procedure described in the appendix.
+Eight of them correspond to degree sequences containing a $0$ or a $3$, and the remaining six are shown in Table~\ref{tabtab4}, which we computed numerically using the procedure described in the supplementary

+material.
 Notice that the three tables on the second row are obtained from the first three tables by switching zeros with ones.
-Furthermore, the number of the co-facial sets we found is smaller than the number of facets of $P_n$, which is $22$, as shown in Table \ref{tab:11}.
-This is a consequence of the fact that the only observed counts in the random graph model are $0$'s or $1$'s: it is in fact easy to see in Table \ref{tab:11} that any co-facial set containing three zero counts and three maximal counts $N_{i,j}$ is equivalent, in the random graph case, to a node having degree zero or $3$.
-However, as soon as $N_{i,j} \geq 2$, the number of possible co-facial sets matches the number of faces of $P_n$.
+Furthermore, the number of the co-facial sets we found is smaller than the number of facets of $P_n$, which is $22$, as shown in Table~\ref{taballcases}.
+This is a consequence of the fact that the only observed counts in the random graph model are $0$'s or $1$'s: it is in fact easy to see in Table \ref{taballcases} that any co-facial set containing three zero counts and three maximal counts $N_{i,j}$ is equivalent, in the random graph case, to a node having degree zero or $3$.
+However, as soon as $N_{i,j} \geq2$, the number of possible co-facial sets matches the number of faces of $P_n$.
+Therefore, the condition $N_{i,j} = 1$ is not inconsequential, as it appears to reduce the numbers of observable patterns leading to a nonexistent MLE, though we do not know the extent of the impact of such reduction in general.